xiaosu-zhu/McQuic/README.md

 # mcquic train [PATH_TO_CONFIG]
 mcquic train configs/train.yaml
 ```
-Saved model is located in `saved/mcquic_dataset/latest`.
+and saved model is located in `saved/mcquic_dataset/latest`.
 * To resume an interuptted training, run
 ```bash
 mcquic train -r
 ```
-or
+, or
 ```bash
 mcquic train -r configs/train.yaml
 ```
-if you want to use a new config (e.g. tuned learning rate, modified hyper-parameters) to resume training.
+if you want to use an updated config (e.g. tuned learning rate, modified hyper-parameters) to resume training.

-# Contribute to thie Repository
+# Contribute to this Repository
 It will be very nice if you want to check your new ideas or add new functions 😊.
 You will need to install `mcquic` by [**Docker**](#docker-recommended) or [**manually (with optional step)**](#install-manually-for-dev).
-Just like other git repos, before raising issues or pull requests, please take a thorough look at [CONTRIB.md](localhost).
+Just like other git repos, before raising issues or pull requests, please take a thorough look at the [issue template](./issues/new/choose).

 # To-do List